Dr. Patricia L. Rogers, Provost/Vice President for Academic Affairs

 - Denial by the department chairperson or program director can be appealed to the college dean.

-- Denial by the college dean can be appealed to the Dean for School of Graduate Studies who will submit it to the Graduate Council for a final decision.
+- Denial by the college dean can be appealed to the director of graduate studies who will submit it to the Graduate Council for a final decision.

 Supplement to Candidacy/Program Form for Transfer of Graduate Credits

-After the Application for Candidacy/Program has been completed, enrollment at another college or university with the expectation of credit transfer must be approved by the advisor and the chairperson/program director of the student’s major department on a Supplement to Candidacy/Program form.
+After the Application for Candidacy/Program has been completed, enrollment at another college or university with the expectation of credit transfer must be approved by the advisor, chairperson/program director of the student’s major department, and the Director of Graduate Studies on a Supplement to Candidacy/Program form.
 Only grades of A, B, or Pass will be accepted in transfer and will not be used for computation of the required WSU grade point average.

-Pass grades may be accepted in transfer and applied to a graduate program, but in no case may the credits exceed the limits set forth in the Pass/No Credit Courses section below.
+Pass grades may be accepted in transfer and applied to a graduate program, but in no case may the credits exceed the limits set forth in the section entitled PASS/NO CREDIT courses.